Related Subjects:

 |Caisson Disease - Decompression sickness

-|Altitude sickness / Acute mountain sickness
+|Altitude sickness / Acute Mountain sickness

 Caissons were structures built to allow workers to work below sea level in high-pressure constructions.
 Leaving them could then result in Caisson disease.